Dynamic Connectivity in Disk Graphs: Arbitrary radius ratio

-\begin{corollary} Suppose that \(d_1 \geq 23\) and \(d_2 \geq 8\).
-Then, for any region $A \in \mathcal{A}$, the associated sites in $S_1(A)$ form a clique in $\cD(S)$. \end{corollary} \begin{proof} Recall that the center of the annuli and disks defining \(A\) is the smallest cell of the associated canonical path.
-A close inspection of the proof for \cref{lem:bounded:clique1} shows that we only use the lower bound on the radii of the sites in \(S_1(A)\).
+\begin{proof} Recall that the center of the annuli and disks defining $A$ is given by the smallest cell of the associated canonical path.
+A close inspection of the proof for \cref{lem:bounded:clique1} shows that we only use the lower bound on the radii of the sites in $S_1(A)$.
 As this lower bound is unchanged, all arguments carry over for sites with larger radii. \end{proof}

-\begin{lemma} Two sites \(s\) and \(t\) are connected in \(\cD(S)\) if and only if they are connected in \(H\). \end{lemma} \begin{proof} If \(s\) and \(t\) are connected in \(H\), the same argument as in the proof of \cref{lem:bounded:conn} with \cref{cor:unbounded:clique} instead of \cref{lem:bounded:clique1} holds.
-The more challenging part is to show that if two sites are connected in \(\cD(S)\) they are also connected in \(H\).
+\begin{lemma} Two sites are connected in $H$ if and only if they are connected in $\cD(S)$. \end{lemma}

+\begin{proof} Let $s, t \in S$.
+If $s$ and $t$ are connected in $H$, the same argument as in the proof of \cref{lem:bounded:conn} with \cref{cor:unbounded:clique} instead of \cref{lem:bounded:clique1} applies.
+The more challenging part is to show that if $s$ and $t$ are connected in $\cD(S)$, they are also connected in $H$.